-In this stage of the spiritual journey, you may lose faith, or question the wisdom of even setting out in the first place.
-You may realize that the maps you thought would guide you are outdated and lead you astray.
+In this stage of the spiritual journey, you may lose faith, or question the wisdom of setting out in the first place.
+You may realize that the maps you thought would guide you are outdated.

 However, there are blessings and gifts in the wilderness.
 Here is a wonderful teaching from the Talmud: When a person makes him/herself like the wilderness, free/open to all, Torah (Wisdom) is given to him/her as a gift, as it says, "from the wilderness, a gift.